apache/cloudstack-documentation/source/plugins/ovs-plugin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The OVS provider is disabled by default.
 Navigate to the "Network
-Service Providers" configuration of the physical network with the GRE
+Service Providers" configuration of the physical Network with the GRE
 isolation type.
 Navigate to the OVS provider and press the
 "Enable Provider" button.